Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine

 \section{Introduction}

 Latin American students' poor achievement at secondary level (\citealp{arias24b}) and weak learning growth (\citealp{angrist21}) are of great policy concern, even more so because the region's low learning trap is rooted in systemic and profound inequalities (\citealp{breton18,fernandez24}).
-Based on the OECD Programme for International Student Assessment (PISA) 2022 data, \cite{arias23} estimate that 75\% of the students in the region are low math performers —not reaching the basic competencies given by level 2—, and more than half of students (around 55\%) lacks basic reading skills (fail to understand a simple text).
+Based on the OECD Programme for International Student Assessment (PISA) 2022 data, \cite{arias23} estimate that 75\% of the students in the region are low math performers\textendash not reaching the basic competencies given by level 2\textendash, and more than half of students (around 55\%) lacks basic reading skills (fail to understand a simple text).
 Other recent regional learning survey results such the Regional Comparative and Explanatory Study (ERCE 2019) also points in the same direction on the extent of the region's learning crisis for primary school students (\citealp{unicef21}).

-This educational crisis has been aggravated post-pandemic (\citealp{azevedo21,betthauser23,bracco25,neidhofer21}) because the Latin America (henceforth: LAC) region experienced the longest period of school closures with poor connectivity (\citealp{gomez22,munguia23}), where, on average (between 2020 and 2021) schools were closed for 269 days; representing a disruption of 1.42 years (\citealp{bracco25}).
+This educational crisis has been aggravated post-pandemic (\citealp{azevedo21,betthauser23,bracco25,neidhofer21}) because the Latin America (henceforth: LAC) region experienced the longest period of school closures with poor connectivity (\citealp{gomez22,munguia23}) where, on average between 2020 and 2021, schools were closed for 269 days, which represents a disruption of 1.42 years (\citealp{bracco25}).
 Hence, the pandemic pushed a large cohort of students down in the learning distribution affecting the more disadvantaged, with estimates suggesting the LAC region lost around 0.9-1.1 years of schooling (\citealp{azevedo21}).
-In the case of OECD countries the share of disadvantaged low performers rose by 9\% in the 2018-2022 period (\citealp{oecd23c}), whereas in Latin America (already suffering from long term broad educational inequalities \citealp{brunori24,delatorre17,delprato15}) according to \cite{delprato25}, using PISA 2022, the proportion of low performers (below level 2) rose by 5\% in math and slightly declined for reading, and remained stable in science (\citealp{arias23}).
-Yet, good cognitive skills are fundamental for quality jobs and to enhance future labour prospects of secondary students which are vital for a steady growth of the economies in the region (\citealp{angrist21,hanushek23}).
-It is within this post-pandemic scenario, that the paper addresses the drivers of learning poverty in the LAC region.
+On top of already suffering from preexistent long term and deep educational inequalities (\citealp{brunori24,delprato15,kruger19,murillo23,neidhofer18}), the LAC region experienced an increase on the share of disadvantaged low performers (achieving below level 2) by 5\% in math, a slight decline for reading (see: \citealp{delprato25} using PISA 2022), and with this share being stable for science (\citealp{arias23}).
+Yet, good cognitive skills are fundamental for quality jobs and to enhance future labour prospects of secondary students which are vital for a steady growth of economies in the region (\citealp{angrist21,hanushek23}).
+It is within this post-pandemic scenario that the paper addresses the drivers of learning poverty in the LAC region.